DrMYWu/poisson_equation/README.md

-# poisson_equation
+# poisson equation solving
 The code is in MATLAB language.
 Solving 2D (Cartesian coordinate system) Poisson equation By Gauss iterative method.
-The test example is solving for the potential distribution of a parallel capacitor and includes the free charge density.
+The test example is solving for the electric potential distribution of a parallel capacitor and includes the free charge density.
 Email contact: 592774972@qq.com